tmuelle2/media-vault/readme.txt

 Initial Release.

 == Upgrade Notice ==

+= 0.8.9 =
+Added Attachment Edit Fields to the new Media Modal and fixed visual bug with IE8

 = 0.8.8 =
 fixed bug in `mv-file-handler.php` that allowed files to be viewed in the protected folder when 'Save uploads in year/month folders' was *not* selected.
 Thanks to [WayneHarris](http://wordpress.org/support/profile/wayneharris) for pointing the issue out.